DavidCEllis/SplitGuides/readme.md

 2. Right click in the splitnotes window and select 'Open Notes' and find the text file containing the notes you wish to use.

+Formatting Notes:
-Formatting can now be done either using plain text and html tags or by using markdown formatting.
+* Formatting can now be done either using plain text and html tags or by using markdown formatting.
+* The formatting used is chosen automatically by extension (.md/.txt/.html)
-Plain text files will automatically have breaks inserted for newlines, html files will not.
+* Plain text files will automatically have breaks inserted for newlines, html files will not.
-Markdown files will also have breaks inserted on newlines.
+* Markdown files will also have breaks inserted on newlines.
-If a blank line is used as the split separator, multiple empty lines will be ignored.
+* If a blank line is used as the split separator, multiple empty lines will be ignored.

 ## splitnotes2_server.exe ##